What is cervical cancer?

 Warning signs:

 Papillomavirus infection generally presents few or no symptoms.
-However, in the event of bleeding after intercourse or generally outside the periods period, pain during intercourse or pain in the pelvic area, we advise you to consult a specialist.
+Nevertheless, in the event of bleeding after intercourse or generally outside menstruation periods, pain during intercourse, pain in the pelvic area, we advise you to consult a specialist doctor.

 Treatment:

-Sf it turns out to be cervical cancer, a number of solutions can be proposed.
+If it turns out to be cervical cancer, several solutions may be proposed.

-First of all, a study of the extent of the cancer will be carried out to establish an appropriate cancer treatment protocol.
+First of all, a study of the extent of the cancer will be carried out to establish a suitable cancer treatment protocol.
 This takes into account the size, depth and possible extension of the tumour.
 Indeed, although cervical cancer is often diagnosed at stage 1, i.e. localized to the cervix, it can also spread to neighbouring areas and further afield.

-There is a vaccine against human papillomavirus (HPV), which has to be repeated several times and is recommended before any sexual activity.
+There is a vaccine against human papillomaviruses, which must be repeated several times and is recommended before any sexual activity.
 However, the vaccine does not protect against all HPV infections, of which there are many.
 As explained above, we can only advise you to have regular Pap smears.

 Papillomaviruses in figures :